Mithril? Oh, wait, it’s Mitchell.

 Lady Bird Johnson was the wife of Lyndon B. Johnson, the 36th president of the United States.
-She acted as first lady from 1963-1969.
-(Reader Brian Dermody points out that Lady Bird Johnson also spearheaded the "Keep America Beautiful" campaign.)
+She acted as first lady from 1963-1969, during which time she spearheaded the "Keep America Beautiful" campaign.
+(Thanks to Brian Dermody for the "Keep America Beautiful" reference.)

 Fluffernutter is a sandwich spread beloved by kids, a combination of peanut butter and marshmallow fluff.